-- #I saw the face of the deponent.
-[OR, delete whichever option is inapplicable] #I did not see the face of the deponent because the deponent was wearing a face covering, but I am satisfied that the deponent had a special justification for not removing the covering. - 2 #I have known the deponent for at least 12 months.
-[OR, delete whichever option is inapplicable]
+#I saw the face of the deponent.
+FOR, delete whichever option is inapplicable #I did not see the face of the deponent because the deponent was wearing a face covering, but I am satisfied that the deponent had a special justification for not removing the covering.

+2 #I have known the deponent for at least 12 months.
+IOR, delete inapplicable]